joshhartwig/gator/README.md

 ### Installation

 Setup the database by downloading the Docker Compose file and creating a new Postgres database.
+Run the executable.

 ### Usage